iaprojectg8/Data-Extraction-from-GEE/README.md

 ```
 python main.py
 ```

+From this each time the program will open a window to select a Google account, you will have to chose the G8 one, `g8tool@gmail.com`.
+If you did the connection before, as it was indicated you will not have to put the password again, if you did not, put the password when it is asked.
+Also each time Google will ask authorization, you will accept, clicking on `Continue`.

+Also for the **`Download`** part, don't forget to change the path with one of your choice, of course one that exists.

+Finally for the conversion part, you if did everything well, it should create two folders inside of your downloaded one, named `Data` and `Results`.
+In the data, there are all the images extracted and downloaded from the drive in the TIF format.
+In the `Results` one, you should have only the CSV file

 ## The App
 On the application, you have 2 main parts, the parameters and the map.
 Select your own parameters.